Getting Started

 Trial Mode

-Explore the potential enhancements that you can make with Gigapixel through a free trial.
-The free trial mode allows you to use all the features of Gigapixel with the exception of saving your enhanced image.
+Explore the enhancements you can make with Gigapixel through a free trial.
+The free trial mode allows you to use all the features of Gigapixel except for exporting your results.

 image